ravencats111/stats220/content/assignments/assignment1.md

 to `data/` under your `Rproj`.

--   You’re required to use **relative file paths `data/2018-citibike-tripdata.csv`** to import these data.
+-   You’re required to use **relative file paths `data/2018-citibike-tripdata.csv`** to import the data.
 -   NO marks will be given for using URL links or different file paths.
--   DO NOT apply any `theme()` and aesthetics other than I asked to your plots.
+-   DO NOT apply any `theme()` and aesthetics other than what I asked to your plots.
 -   DO NOT resize your plots, and leave all plots in their default widths and heights.